A syntax-highlighting pager for git, diff, and grep output

 --plus-non-emph-style <STYLE>

-Style string for non-emphasized sections of added lines that have an emphasized section.
+Style string for non-emphasized sections of added lines that have

 See STYLES section.